wafflespeanut/scripts/octopress-blog/source/_posts/2015-07-07-a-pythonist-getting-rusty-these-days-dot-dot-dot-part-2.markdown

 lib.kill_pointer(c_pointer)     # send the pointer back for hack & slash!
 ```

 In Python, I get the pointer, extract the string from it, and send it back to Rust.
 So, I (had to) create a function in Rust to just *kill* this ugly pointer.
-The `CString::from_ptr` consumes the pointer and produces a `CString` for Rust, which then gets deallocated as the scope runs out of life, which means that the obtained `CString` should get destroyed[^5].
+The `CString::from_raw` consumes the pointer and produces a `CString` for Rust, which then gets deallocated as the scope runs out of life, which means that the obtained `CString` should get destroyed[^5].
 And, the processes are now memory safe!

 ## So much for the FFI.
 What are the perks?